davidalecrim1/payment-splitter/README.md

 - [x] Code and create the unit tests for group creation with a service layer.
 - [x] Code and create the unit tests for expenses in a group.
 - [x] Add functionality of splitting the expenses between members.
-- [ ] Create the get balance for members of the group with unit tests.
+- [x] Create the get balance for members of the group with unit tests.
+- [ ] Add settelment between members.
 - [ ] Design the overall REST API endpoints.
 - [ ] Create Postmam Collection.
 - [ ] Write E2E tests on the API.